enyo/iris/README.md

 yourself, and always need to look at the documentation to see what you actually receive).

-The way the work in dart is: you define your messages in `.proto` files and a library converts them to `dart` classes (subclasses of `GeneratedMessage`) which are typed and allow for auto completion and type checking.
+The way they work in dart is: you define your messages in `.proto` files and a library converts them to `dart` classes (subclasses of `GeneratedMessage`) which are typed and allow for auto completion and type checking.